dryman/dryman.github.com/source/_posts/2014-12-02-writing-64-bit-assembly-on-mac-os-x.markdown

 written in X86 assembly.
 Once you know these basic differences, it's easy for you to learn assembly in depth on your own, even if the material is designed for x86.
-I highly recommend the book "Programming from the ground up", it is well written for self study purpose.
+I highly recommend the book "Programming from the ground up".
+It is well written for self study purpose.

 ## References